benw22022/el9-cvmfs-docker/README.md

 Scripts for running an el9 container with `cvmfs` mounted for FASER/FASER2 studies with GEANT4

+## Installing Docker

-To install docker see [documentation](https://docs.docker.com/get-started/get-docker/)
+To install docker see the getting started page in the docker [documentation](https://docs.docker.com/get-started/get-docker/)

 ## Running the container